Armory Enterprise architecture

 Armory Enterprise proprietary microservices

-Armory Agent for Kubernetes
+Armory Scale Agent for Spinnaker and Kubernetes

 Dinghy is the microservice used to manage Pipelines as Code.
 It supports two main capabilities: